OpenAI Workspace Agents

 Beta Results and Early Signals

 Beta customer Rippling reports that a sales consultant built a sales opportunity agent with zero engineering support.
-It researches accounts, summarizes sales calls, and posts deal briefs automatically — saving reps 5–6 hours per week, per ChatlyAI.
-Gartner survey data shows 79% of enterprises have at least one AI agent in production, with a median of 3 frameworks per team.
+It researches accounts, summarizes sales calls, and posts deal briefs automatically — saving reps 5–6 hours per week, per.4 Gartner survey data shows 79% of enterprises have at least one AI agent in production, with a median of 3 frameworks per team.

-But the "duplicated work problem" persists: 10 people building 10 different AI workflows for the same task, 3 teams maintaining overlapping agent prompts, nobody knowing which is the source of truth.
+But the duplicated‑work problem persists: 10 people building 10 different AI workflows for the same task, 3 teams maintaining overlapping agent prompts, nobody knowing which is the source of truth.
 As The New Stack noted: "Organizations struggle to find ROI on AI not because the models are unusable, but because the work stays fragmented."

 "Probably the biggest news yet in software going headless — agents have access to any of the tools and data you want to work with, with complete coding and tool use available to them."